CFD Day Trading

 • Counterparty risk: CFDs are transacted over the counter and not through an exchange, meaning that traders leave themselves at the mercy of the creditworthiness and integrity of the counterparty.
 Transparency is also weaker with OTC instruments like CFDs, and information on prices and trading volumes can be harder to source.

 • Regulatory problems: The CFD industry is subject to far less stringent rules that other markets, which in turn means lower investor protection.
-While regulators are getting stricter with how CFDs are highly traded, tightening regulations could cause problems like higher costs for traders, reduced product choice and lower leverage.
+While regulators are getting stricter with how CFDs are traded, tightening regulations could cause problems like higher costs for traders, reduced product choice and lower leverage.

 How To Trade CFDs